 Vietnamese handicrafts are very unique and intricate.
 Vietnam is especially famous for lacquerware and coconut dinnerware.
 Bowls, plates, spoons and chopsticks make great gifts and decoration!
 You can also find fabulous fabric creations with pathwork and threadwork embroidery.
 Or, if you prefer wood items, you might like the handcrafted wooden boats and figurines that are often sold at the markets.

-The best place to find a huge variety of lacquerware at the best bargain prices is An Dong Plaza, near Cho Lon in Chinatown.
+The best place to find a huge variety of lacquerware at the best bargain prices is An Dong Plaza, near Cho Lon in Chinatown, or for someplace more accessible, try the top floor of the Tax Center.
+For being so central within Ho Chi Minh City, the lacquerware at the Tax Center is a great bargain!
+What’s more, many people do not know about it as it’s well hidden – go to the very top floor even if you think you can’t go up anymore.
+The entire top floor is dedicated to lacquerware crafts!
 We find that the choices for fabric and wood crafts are the best at Ben Thanh Market.

 Try antiques street (otherwise known as Le Cong Kieu street) just outside Ben Thanh Market.
 People have commented that the stores are riddled by imitations but you may find a diamond in the rough!
 Items include old money, stamps, war memorabilia, figurines made of ivory or bone and more.
 Be careful when buying “antiques” in Vietnam however as it is illegal to export real antiques out of the country.